rha-njit/Spoons/README.md

 * Back-End: PHP and MySql

 ## Setup
-To run this project, install it locally using npm:
+To run this project, using Apache Web Server that supports php and mysql:

 ```
-$
+Download all files on local machine.
+Download MobaXterm(Windows) or FileZilla(Mac)
 ```